 Promote high quality care for children and families through legislative advocacy and influencing public policy.

 Katrina Harmon was appointed Executive Director of the West Virginia Child Care Association in March 2017 after serving 2 years as Associate Director.
-With years of experience in the non-profit sector, Katrina works with 15 member agencies to provide a voice for the most vulnerable children in West Virginia who have experienced abuse, neglect, emotional and behavioral challenges, substance abuse and/or delinquency.
+With years of experience in the non-profit sector, Katrina works with 19 member agencies to provide a voice for the most vulnerable children in West Virginia who have experienced abuse, neglect, emotional and behavioral challenges, substance abuse and/or delinquency.
 Prior to joining WVCCA, Katrina's career roles included serving as a non-profit marketing consultant; nearly 10 years as Marketing Manager & Director at the state’s largest cultural arts facility and children’s museum; VP of Sales & Marketing for a construction firm specializing in community revitalization and development; and Account Executive for the Charleston, WV Convention & Visitors Bureau.
 She received her Bachelor’s degree in Public Relations from West Virginia University and was one of the first graduates of WVU’s cutting-edge Integrated Marketing Communications Master’s degree program in 2005.
-Katrina volunteers her time with the Winfield Baptist Church Awana program, and local United Way and 4-H youth programs.
-She enjoys practicing martial arts with her husband and son.
+When she isn't carpooling her teen son to his soccer events, Katrina enjoys live music, traveling, kayaking and reading!
+She and her husband of 22 years, Joe, live in Winfield.

 WVCCA EXECUTIVE DIRECTOR